USACE/cwms-data-api/CONTRIBUTING.md

 ## Getting Started

-This project is intented to replace what is currently hosted at https://cwms-data.usace.army.mil/cwms-data/
+This project is intended to replace what is currently hosted at https://cwms-data.usace.army.mil/cwms-data/

 Due to the current limits on releasing about database source we don't expect much random contribution.
 However, we will be moving more of the logic into this repository and any help on the formatting code and such will be greatly appreciated.